 Deprecated: parse_str(): Passing null to parameter #1 ($string) of type string is deprecated in /home/wilbul4/maxoutofpocket.com/wp-content/plugins/jetpack/class.jetpack.php on line 4222

 I overheard someone in the cafeteria at work the other day saying they do not contribute to their retirement account.
 I could hardly believe my ears.
 This person seems to be experienced enough to know this inaction would cost them some serious money.
 Could it really be these concepts I consider in the realm of ‘common sense’ are not followed by the entire workforce?

 It is common for employers to match a certain percentage of your pay that you contribute to your retirement account.
-I often hear “free money” thrown out to describe the match.
-You really need consider it part of your compensation package for selling your valuable time, talent, and energy to a company.
+I often hear it called “free money”.
+You really need to consider it part of your compensation package for selling your valuable time, talent, and energy to a company.